FOMO for GGG, Billy Joe Saunders as new foes emerge for Canelo fight

-Derevyanchenko was hoping to land a rematch with Golovkin himself before the IBF then ordered the Kazakh puncher to face his own mandatory.
+Derevyanchenko hoped to land a rematch with Golovkin himself before the IBF then ordered the Kazakh puncher to face his own mandatory.

-As Golovkin prepares for Kamil Szeremeta, a fight which has to take place next, that basically rules the three-time WBN Fighter of the Year out of the running for 2020.
+As Golovkin prepares for Kamil Szeremeta, a fight that has to occur next basically rules the three-time WBN Fighter of the Year out of the running for 2020.

-A suspension laid down by the British Boxing Board of Control, coupled by Golden Boy Promotions not expecting fireworks if the fought, has possibly knocked Saunders further down the list.
+A suspension laid down by the British Boxing Board of Control, coupled with Golden Boy Promotions not expecting fireworks if they fought, has possibly knocked Saunders further down the list.